Reference 06 — User data packing into the graph¶

 Remote endpoints (a register on another MCU, reached by its source route over CAN).

 To a subscriber, all three look identical.
-Tooling like tracer-top enumerates the entire address space — software and hardware — through one walk.
+Tooling such as tracer-top enumerates the entire address space — software and hardware — through one walk.

 Structured record with named fields¶

 For self-describing data, define a user-range structured TLV (opt.PL=1) with NAME + value children.
-Pick a type code in 0x80–0xFF and document its layout for your project.
+Pick a type code in 0x80–0xFF and document its layout for the project.

-The reference impl models a structured node as a parent (POINT) TLV with opt.PL=1 carrying NAME + VALUE children; the encoder emits it under a user-range type code (0x80+).
+A structured node is a parent (POINT) TLV with opt.PL=1 carrying NAME + VALUE children; the encoder emits it under a user-range type code (0x80+).
 See the wire module.

 struct imu_sample {